Who Decides Who Is Covered By IR35?

 If a contractor disagrees with the result of a status determination, he/she has the right to pursue a dispute through the organisation’s status disagreement process.

-If you are a contractor and you want to dispute the determination, you need to send the hiring company or recruitment agency a letter, explaining why you are challenging the decision.
-The client has 45 days to respond, starting from the date they receive your letter.
+If you are a contractor and you want to dispute the determination.
+You need to send the hiring company or recruitment agency a letter, explaining why you are challenging the decision.
+The client has 45 days to respond.
+This is starting from the date they receive your letter.

 As the client, you must consider the contractor’s argument carefully.
 You can then –